MohammedNasserAhmed/AINARABIC/Datasets/README.md

 If you know of any other Arabic corpora that should be included in this collection, please feel free to contribute by submitting a pull request or opening an issue.
 Your contributions are greatly appreciated!

 ## License
-This repository and its contents are licensed under the [MIT License](LICENSE).
+This repository and its contents are licensed under the [GNU General Public License](LICENSE).